-- Seven 45-minutes Lectures given by the invited experts (with 30-minutes additional discussions with the lecturer, prepared by small group discussions); before the Summer School, each expert will circulate (by internet) a summary of his/her talk, pointing out relevant issues to be discussed.
-In addition, a daily meeting with the plenary speakers will be included in the programme.
+- Seven 45-minute presentations by invited experts (with 30-minutes of additional discussions with the speaker after preparation through small group discussions); Before the Summer School program begins, each expert will send out (online) a summary of his/her presentation, highlighting the corresponding issues to be discussed.
+In addition, the programme will include a daily meeting with plenary speakers.

-- One 90-minutes Discussion Group Session.
-It will be devoted to topics of common interest – possibly including the above “leading questions”.
+- One 90-minute Discussion Group Session.
+The discussion will focus on common interest topics, potentially including the above “leading questions”.

-- One 90-minutes Informal Discussion Group Session.
-It will be devoted to issues that are relevant to individual YERME participants’ needs, self-organized by YERME.
+- One 90-minute Informal Discussion Group Session.
+This will focus on issues corresponding to individual YERME participants’ needs, self-organized by YERME.

 The topics for the 2022 Summer School Thematic Working Groups (TWGs) are:

-- TWG 1: Mathematics teacher knowledge, practice, and professional development
+- TWG 1: Mathematics teacher expertise, practice, and professional development

 - TWG 2: Teaching and learning mathematics at the primary and pre-school level

 Expert: Marianna Tzekaki, Emeritus professor, Department of Early Childhood Education, Aristotle University of Thessaloniki, Greece firstname.lastname@example.org

 The aim of the group “Teaching and Learning mathematics at a primary level” is to address issues related to mathematics education of early years and first grades of primary education and to pose questions starting from participants’ papers that will be discussed during the meetings.
 Exchanges between participants will provide a deeper insight concerning mathematical education in the early years, including working with initial mathematical ideas, developing educational programs, organizing mathematical tasks, preparing teaching situations, etc.